 I wasn’t a big fan of gardening to begin with, but Florence loved the sweet fragrance of the star jasmine, and the deafening screeches of the lorikeets as they sucked the honey-sweet nectar from the bottlebrush.

 I loved to see her smile.

 Florence died in her sleep.
 She’d been unwell, but not gravely so, so I hadn’t prepared myself for her passing.
 On her last night she was there, sitting by me at the piano as she had done for the past thirty years.
 I woke in the morning, asked if she’d like her tea in bed or on the porch.
 I was met with an empty, hollow silence.

 Without Florence, I saw no reason to continue gardening.
 Without her sitting at its base, the jacaranda’s blanket of purple in the middle of spring seemed to muddy the lawn.
 Three years after her passing, I’d poisoned the tree.
 I didn’t want to look at it.
 It no longer blossomed in spring, but stubbornly refused to rot and collapse.
 She would have been so disappointed in me for doing that, but I’d been overcome with rage that day at the unfairness of it all, and the jacaranda had taken the brunt of my anger.

-My neighbours at number twenty-seven must think I’m a bit strange.
-I know they watch me.
+I know you people at number twenty-seven must think I’m a bit strange.
+I know you watch me.
 I don’t mind; in a life where I have deliberately hidden myself away from the world for so long, it’s nice to be seen on occasion, if only to confirm that I haven’t become a ghost without knowing.

 I’d really like someone to talk to.